Chart Color Schemes

 Carnes Hill features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 93.3% of all households, including 69.3% couples with children, 13.2% couples without children, and 10.0% single parent families.
 Non-family households account for the remaining 6.7%, with lone person households at 5.9% and group households comprising 0.4%.
-The median household size is 3.8 people, which is larger than the Greater Sydney average of 2.7.
+The median household size is 3.8 people, larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households